-The term leadership and management is still widely misconstrued.
-And I’m the last person to tell you that I’ve got it down perfectly, but in a nutshell, the problem many companies still face is what true leadership is all about.
+The term leadership and management is still widely misconstrued, hence the title leadership is widely misconstrued – logical huh?
+Well, I’m the last person to tell you that I’ve got it down perfectly, but in a nutshell, the problem many companies still face is what true leadership is all about.

 When you hear the term, most people associate leadership with motivational talks or leaders that inspire fire within, and sure that is one component of leadership, however, the problem is that when most people think of leadership, the image that comes to mind is actually management – people simply telling others what to do.